-PAIN MEDICATION: Your prescription for pain medication will be given to you before you leave the surgery center.
+PAIN MEDICATION: You will receive your pain medication prescription before you leave the surgery center.
 After the first day or two, as the pain lessens, you may decrease the frequency with which you take the medication.
 Remember, the medications are not necessarily meant to completely eliminate your pain, only to make it more bearable.
-Narcotic pain medications can cause constipation; you may wish to use an over-the-counter stool softener to help prevent this.

-MINIMAL PAIN: If you are having minimal pain and would like to switch to a milder medication, please take Tylenol/acetaminophen (extra strength or regular).
+Narcotic pain medications can cause constipation; you may wish to use an over-thecounter stool softener to help prevent this.
+Narcotic pain medications can cause constipation; I recommend using Senokot-S, an over-the-counter stool softener, 1 tab twice a day to help prevent this.
+You can increase to 2 tabs twice a day as needed.
+In addition Miralax or Milk of Magnesia can be used if no results with the Senokot-S. MINIMAL PAIN: If you are having minimal pain and would like to switch to a milder medication, please take Tylenol/acetaminophen (extra strength or regular).
 Do not take Tylenol and norco together (this would be too much acetaminophen).
 Do not exceed more than 4000mg of Tylenol/acetaminophen in a 24 hour period.
-If you are taking an aspirin per day (for blood clot prevention), you should be cautious combining aspirin with anti-inflammatories (NSAID) such as Advil, Aleve, or Ibuprofen.
+If you are taking an aspirin daily (for blood clot prevention), you should be cautious combining aspirin with anti-inflammatories (NSAID) such as Advil, Aleve, or Ibuprofen.
 These medications together can increase risk of GI bleeding.
 Please contact your medical doctor with questions about taking aspirin together with NSAIDs.